|MPG (combined)||45.6 **|

 When choosing a van that can punch above its weight, Peugeot might not be the first name that springs to mind.
 In fact, you might well associate the brand with smaller commercials like the Partner and Expert.
 If you need something very big and tough, chances are that you might have looked at the Ford Transit, the Vauxhall Movano or maybe the Volkswagen Crafter.
 Overlooking Peugeot's Boxer is easy to do but could well bring on an acute case of buyer's remorse.
 The Boxer has quietly edged itself into position to challenge the very best in this market and the latest model, a beneficiary of more than two million miles of testing in extreme conditions, brings the sort of quality, robustness and durability that commercial operators demand.
 Couple that with what's now promised to be the best fuel economy in the market and a wide range of bodies and load capacities and you have a vehicle that's capable of doing the business.

-The Peugeot now offers a strong line up of three 2.0-litre BlueHDi diesel engines, all fitted with diesel particulate filters.
-At the foot of the range, there's a 110bhp unit with 300Nm of pulling power, 50Nm more than the previous entry-level engine.
-The next BlueHDi unit up is the 130bhp variant, which delivers 340Nm of torque, 20Nm up on before.
-Finally, at the top of the range, if you need to haul really heavy loads, you'll want the 160bhp powerplant, which fronts up with 350Nm of torque and has 10bhp more than its predecessor could offer.
+The Peugeot now offers a strong line up of two 2.0-litre BlueHDi diesel engines, both fitted with diesel particulate filters.
+At the foot of the range, there's a 120hp unit with 310Nm of pulling power.
+The next BlueHDi unit up is the 140hp variant, which delivers 340Nm of torque, 20Nm up on before.
 Big brakes, strong suspension mountings and a rigid body all improve the driving characteristics.
 BlueHDi technology has enhanced performance too.
-In the 110bhp version for example, acceleration has been improved by up to 4.0 seconds for the 0-62mph sprint and by 8.0 seconds for the important 50 to 80mph overtaking increment.
+If running costs are everything and your business is urban-based, there's also now a full-electric model too.
 The ESP stability control system is particularly refined on this van, with a Load Adaptive Control function which adapts the point at which the ESP intervenes, according to the load in the vehicle and its distribution.
 There's also Hill Start Assist, built into the ESP software.
 This system is activated when the vehicle is stationary, engine running, foot on the brake pedal, on a slope steeper than 5 per cent, in forward gear going up or reverse gear going down.
 Under these conditions, braking pressure is maintained for around two seconds after the driver releases the brake pedal, offering assurance and ease in moving off without the vehicle dropping back, whatever the load in the vehicle.

 Design and Build